Laffery/LSMtree/README.md

 ├── SSTable.hpp    // implementation of sstable
 ├── SSLevel.hpp    // level of disk containing several sstables
 ├── disk.hpp       // containing several sslevels
-├── kvstore.cc     // your implementation
+├── kvstore.h      // your implementation
-├── kvstore.h      // never used
 ├── kvstore_api.h  // KVStoreAPI, you should not modify this file ├── persistence.cc // Persistence test, you should not modify this file └── test.h         // Base class for testing, you should not modify this file